airladon/ThisIGet/README.md

 This is only needed for running locally.

+#### Flask
+If you want to run flask or flask database migrations locally and not in a container, then you need the flask environment variable:

+`FLASK_APP=app/my_app.py`

 #### Heroku deployment
 If deploying the app to HEROKU, then the `HEROKU_TOKEN` environment variable needs to be set.
 The variable can be set by using: